benpercifield/benpercifield.github.io/_pages/about.md

 ---
 title:  "About"
 permalink: /about/
 author_profile: true
 header:
   image: "/images/bg.jpg"

 ---

-My name is Ben and I am trying to show off who I am
+My name is Ben and I am trying to show off what I can do!